simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ![](./manage-dns-button.png)

-Then create a TXT record and add the appropriate values from the SimpleLogin DNS setup screen in to the appropriate fields in GoDaddy.
+Then create a TXT record and add the appropriate values from the SimpleLogin DNS setup page in to the appropriate fields in GoDaddy.

 ![](./txt-record.png)

-After adding the appropriate values from the SimpleLogin DNS setup screen in to the appropriate fields in GoDaddy and waiting for it to be verified in the SimpleLogin DNS setup screen after having pressed "Verify" in SimpleLogin.
+After adding the appropriate values from the SimpleLogin DNS setup page in to the appropriate fields in GoDaddy and waiting for it to be verified in the SimpleLogin DNS setup page after having pressed "Verify" in SimpleLogin.
 It should look something like this.

 ![](./sl-domain-verified.png)